-An array is a memory location capable of storing more than one value.
+An array is defined as a memory location capable of storing more than one value.
 The values must all be of the same data type.
-Let's say you want to store a list of your favourite beverages in a single variable, you can use an array to do that.
+Let’s say you want to store a list of your favourite beverages in a single variable, you can use VBA array to do that.

 This tutorial assumes you are using Microsoft Excel version 2013.
 The knowledge still applies to other versions of Microsoft Excel as well.

-The following are some of the benefits offered by arrays
+The following are some of the benefits offered by VBA array function

 - Group logically related data together – let’s say you want to store a list of students.
 You can use a single array variable that has separate locations for student categories i.e. kinder garden, primary, secondary, high school, etc.